RavleenKaur-C/RavleenKaur-C/README.md

 ## Hi there 👋

-I'm **Ravleen**, a senior majoring in Data Science at Purdue University, graduating in **December 2025**.
+I'm **Ravleen**, a Purdue **December 2025** graduate with a B.S. in Data Science.

-🚀 Currently:
+🚀 Recently:
-- Conducting research with the [Trustworthy Software Ecosystems Lab](https://example.com) on **Software Supply Chain Security**.
+- Conducted research with the [Trustworthy Software Ecosystems Lab](https://example.com) on Data Science in **Software Supply Chain Security**.
-- Interning at **DrFirst** on the Patient Solutions team.
+- Interned at **DrFirst** on the Patient Solutions team.
-- Building a **First Draft Ambient Agent** that completes incomplete drafts of emails, turns bullet points into a full proposal for Notion and more.
+- Built a **First Draft Ambient Agent** that completes incomplete drafts of emails, turns bullet points into a full proposal for Notion and more.
-- Building a **Travel Airport Assistant** chatbot using Retrieval-Augmented Generation (RAG) and LangChain.
+- Built a **Travel Airport Assistant** chatbot using Retrieval-Augmented Generation (RAG) and LangChain.

 🧠 Learning:
 - Everything I can about **AI, Generative Models, and Prompt Engineering** — because the best way to learn is by doing.